-If you’re planning on driving from Oslo to the Lofoten Islands, you’ll need to rent a car.
-There are a few things to keep in mind when considering rental cars in Norway.
+You’ll need to rent a car if you drive from Oslo to the Lofoten Islands.
+There are a few things to remember when considering rental cars in Norway.

 Finally, be aware of the rules of the road in Norway.
-For example, speeding is heavily penalized.
+As an illustration, speeding is heavily penalized.
 If you’re caught speeding, you can expect to pay a fine of about $200.

 Driving Tips in Norway

-Third, familiarize yourself with the rules of the road.
-For example, in Norway, you must yield to oncoming traffic when turning onto a road from a driveway or parking space.
+Be prepared for bad weather.
+The roads in Norway can be icy and slippery, especially in the winter.
+Familiarize yourself with the rules of the road.
+For instance, you must yield to oncoming traffic in Norway when turning onto a highway from a driveway or parking space.

 How to Get to the Lofoten Islands by Ferry

-You can also take a passenger ferry from Bodø, Norway to Moskenes, Norway.
+You can also take a passenger ferry from Bodø, Norway, to Moskenes, Norway.
 The ferry ride takes about 2 hours.
-Once you’re on the island, you can explore by driving or biking around.
+Once on the island, you can explore by driving or biking around.
 To get back to Bodø, you can take the ferry.

 You’ll have to make a reservation to use the ferry.
-Outside peak season, these ferries work on a first-come, first-served basis, so I recommend showing up a couple of hours ahead of the ferry’s departure time to make sure you get the spot.
+Outside peak season, these ferries work on a first-come, first-served basis, so I recommend showing up a couple of hours ahead of the ferry’s departure time to ensure you get the spot.

-In order to get to Moskenes via car ferries, you’ll need to know a few steps in order to make the most of your trip to Northern Norway.
+To get to Moskenes via car ferries, you’ll need to know a few steps to make the most of your trip to Northern Norway.
 Here are a few steps to consider to get to Lofoten by ferry:

 - Go to the Bodø Ferry Terminal